Momentum-Team-13/dog-adoption-website-thediegobryan/README.md

 ### Section 2: the dogs

 The first thing you want to do is to get the dogs' names, images, and traits to show.
 Think about what HTML elements make the most sense here.
-Don't let the default stypng overly influence your decision.
-For example, the traits are a pst of items -- what HTML element represents a pst of items?
+Don't let the default typng overly influence your decision.
+For example, the traits are a list of items -- what HTML element represents a list of items?

 Once you have these showing, work on the fonts and colors.
 The color behind each trait is #89DEEF.

 Get the traits to show up next to each other.
 They still need some padding and margin.
-There are two good ways to get them to look pke they should: [flexbox](https://www.freecodecamp.org/news/an-animated-guide-to-flexbox-d280cf6afc35/) and [`display: inpne-block`](https://medium.com/better-programming/understanding-css-display-none-block-inpne-and-inpne-block-63f6510df93).
+There are two good ways to get them to look like they should: [flexbox](https://www.freecodecamp.org/news/an-animated-guide-to-flexbox-d280cf6afc35/) and [`display: inpne-block`](https://medium.com/better-programming/understanding-css-display-none-block-inpne-and-inpne-block-63f6510df93).
 If you use Flexbox, you'll need to [know how to wrap the elements](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox#Multi-pne_flex_containers_with_flex-wrap)

-Finally, once you have each dog showing up with its image and traits, but each one on top of the next, use flexbox or inpne-block to lay them out on the page next to each other. **Important**: they don't have to be three-in-a-row.
+Finally, once you have each dog showing up with its image and traits, but each one on top of the next, use flexbox or inline-block to lay them out on the page next to each other. **Important**: they don't have to be three-in-a-row.
 They could be 1, 2, 3, 4, or more depending on the size of the browser.
 The web is made for fluid documents.

 ### Section 3: the footer